BawdyAnarchist/quBSD/Future_Development.md

 	dbus added to host when GUI option is selected

 rc.conf -nmdm cuse , I dont know if I need them or what for

-ntpd - ongoing
-	1. Modified /etc/ntp.conf
-	2. Modified qb-hostnet -c to copy /var/db/ntpd.drift from net-firewall
-	3. Modified net-firewall rc.conf to enable ntp
-	# still need to modify firwall pf
-	# installer should modify ntp.conf of host, or replace with its own
-	# had a problem with schg and seclvl of firewall when launching ntp

 Instead of all the named and ftp nonsense in 0control, just use a fat32 formatted zvol on the creation of a new VM generalize the schg to being able to list specific files, and not my preselected ones.
 Overall pf and everything needs examined/revised